-Figure 25 - 16 Forward Voltage Drops at Forward Current of 0.2 A (from Datasheets)
+Figure 16: Forward Voltage Drops at Forward Current of 0.2 A (from Datasheets)

-- Overload Protection: - When a motor stalls (stops rotating), the armature will pull high currents.
+- o Overload Protection:

+- When a motor stalls (stops rotating), the armature will pull high currents.
 This condition is called locked rotor.
 To protect the motor from locked rotor, an overload device such as a fuse is installed.

+- Work on sonar car body.